zerangu/STM32_Drone_Flight_Ctrl/README.md

 # MPU6050 Mounting & Pin Mapping

 X-axis towards frount, facing up, lay flat.
-Use earplug or other foam or rubber as a damper is a good practice.
+Use earplug, other foam materials or hollow rubber balls as a damper is a good practice.

 VCC - 5V